HoverBaum/HOPA/readme.md

 });
 ```

+## Definition

+Model
+A representation of Data

+View
+A representation of data
+When a view gets loaded references to data in it's template gets parsed

+templates
+HTML representation of a view

+Events
+Are how communication works.
+Multiple things can throw events.
+ - User interaction
+ - Change of data
+ - view changes

 ## Databinding

 The DOM can containe two types of references to a property. 'representations', places in the DOM where a value gets represented and 'inputs', places in the DOM where data for a property might get inputed.